CodeLikeAGirl29/gatsby-serif/src/content/index.md

 intro_image_hide_on_mobile: true
 ---

-# Serif - A Gatsby Business Theme.
+# Serif - The DEsigner of Your Success

-Serif contains content types for a typical business website.
-The theme is fully responsive, blazing fast and artfully illustrated.
+Create an online presense that you can be proud of.
+Isn't it about time to invest in your _brand_?